|The Devil’s Advocate™|

 Prevailing orthodoxy is to taxonomise, categorise, and eliminate every foible, variable, weakness, and risk, as you go, delimiting, boxing, reducing and bit-crushing risks down into their smallest components.
 “By so isolating and atomising risks,” the orthodox are prone to say, “you eliminate them, you see.”

 A great risk in the system is that posed by humans beings: all their inconstancy, unreliability, stupidity or mendacity.
 Thus, eliminating risk tends to be conflated with eliminating individuals, or at least the need to trust them.
 Hence, a millenarian yen to rid the present system of the need for trust, replacing it with technology.
-To be clear here: distributed ledgers do not reinforcing trust between transactors: they eliminate it.
+To be clear here: distributed ledgers do not reinforce trust between transactors: they eliminate the need for it.

 Trust is a feature, not a bug.

-By way of analogy, the conversion of a moral obligation (pick your children up promptly at the conclusion of today's session) with a financial one parents will be charged £10 per hour for late collection of children after the session) has the same effect.
+By way of analogy, converting a moral obligation to someone else (say, “pick your children up promptly at the conclusion of today’s kindergarten session”) into a financial one (if you arrive more than ten minutes after the session ends, you will be charged a late collection fee) has the same effect.
+Now there is a price on your time: I can pay for my delinquency without compunction.

-Social relations, friendships, emotional connections, vacation placements with colleagues' children, which modernists view as indications of graft or nepotism in the system, reinforce bonds of trust and confidence between existing market participants.
+Social relationships, friendships and emotional connections — which modernists view as irrelevant at best, or more likely indications of graft or nepotism in the system — in fact have a perfectly sensible role: they reinforce bonds of trust between participants.

-This may be inequitable to outsiders and those “at the margins” who have been disenfranchised (as they are systematically deprived of the opportunities to enter the market in favour of insiders) but a decentralised ledger where no-one needs to trust others in the market is hardly a decent no substitute.
+now to be sure: this may be unfair to outsiders who don’t have those connections or any way of making them — but the answer is to create opportunities for those at the margins, who might otherwise be disenfranchised (as they are systematically deprived of the opportunities to enter the market in favour of insiders) to build those social relations.
+For example: be imaginative about your hiring choices.
+Why do you reflexively hire from magic circle firms and Russell Group universities? but a decentralised ledger where no-one needs to trust others in the market is hardly a decent no substitute.
 You cannot banish bonds of trust.

 The answer is not to prevent these activities, but create alternative structures which lower the barriers to entry into relations of trust for those without the necessary connections.